ii887522/hydro/docs/funcs/collection_ext.md

 `array`: The array to be sorted from.

-`indices`: The indices specify the portion of the `array` where the elements inside it will become sorted.
+`ids`: The indices specify the portion of the `array` where the elements inside it will become sorted.

 `compare`: The function used to determine whether the positions of both elements should be swapped during sorting.
 If the function returns true, both elements will be swapped, otherwise nothing happens.